New bounds on adaptive quantum metrology under Markovian noise: Hamiltonian parameter estimation

 \subsection{Comparison to previous results}

-In recent years, a number of papers~\cite{10.22331/q-2017-09-06-27,prx,preskill,10.1103/PhysRevResearch.2.013235} have investigated the same problem we analyse in this work: how fast the QFI can grow, for a system governed by an SME with a parameter-dependent Hamiltonian.
-These papers adopted a somewhat different approach to ours; instead of bounding $\dot \F$, they discretised the time evolution between $t=0$ and $t=t_{\rm tot}$ into $N$ equal segments, and used bounds on the QFI from $N$ identical operations~\cite{10.1103/PhysRevLett.113.250801,10.1088/1751-8113/41/25/255304} to bound $\F(t_{\rm tot})$ in the limit as $N \rightarrow \infty$.\footnote{These operations represented the $g$-dependent part of the Hamiltonian; arbitrary $g$-independent operations between segments were allowed.} This approach limited them to time-independent SMEs, and resulted in looser bounds than ours, as we demonstrate below.
+In recent years, a number of papers~\cite{10.22331/q-2017-09-06-27,prx,preskill,10.1103/PhysRevResearch.2.013235} have investigated the same problem we analyse in this work: how fast the QFI can grow, for a system governed by a master equation with a parameter-dependent Hamiltonian.
+These papers adopted a somewhat different approach to ours; instead of bounding $\dot \F$, they discretised the time evolution between $t=0$ and $t=t_{\rm tot}$ into $N$ equal segments, and used bounds on the QFI from $N$ identical operations~\cite{10.1103/PhysRevLett.113.250801,10.1088/1751-8113/41/25/255304} to bound $\F(t_{\rm tot})$ in the limit as $N \rightarrow \infty$.\footnote{These operations represented the $g$-dependent part of the Hamiltonian; arbitrary $g$-independent operations between segments were allowed.} This approach most naturally applies to time-independent master equations, and results in looser bounds than ours, as we demonstrate below.
 In addition, they generally worked with finite-dimensional systems, which we will not restrict ourselves to.

 We can see from Eq.~\eqref{eqlim1} that the large-$\F$ scaling of $\dot \F$ depends on whether $G$ can be set to zero.
 In Section~\ref{sec_hls}, we compare our bounds to those of \cite{prx,preskill} in the case where we can set $G=0$ (for time-independent $H'$).
 We show that our bounds have the same large-time scaling as those from~\cite{prx,preskill}, but are tighter at any finite time.
 In the case where $G$ cannot be set to zero, \cite{preskill} showed that, by using error correction techniques, one can achieve $\F(t) \sim t^2$ scaling at large times.
 We demonstrate in Section~\ref{sec_hnls} that their schemes have asymptotically optimal scaling, but that tighter bounds than those derived in~\cite{prx,preskill} can be placed on $\F$ at finite times.